pajouheshgar/Pajouheshgar.github.io/src/blog/posts/pandora-artificial-life.md

 }
 ```

 Each GPU thread handles exactly one particle.
-It reads particle $i$'s position and type, iterates over the neighboring cells in the Morton-indexed buffer, accumulates $U$, $G$, $R$, and $\nabla E$, and writes the result.
+It reads particle $i$'s position, type, and state vector, iterates over the neighboring cells in the Morton-indexed buffer, accumulates $U$, $G$, $R$, $\nabla E$, and the state force, and writes the result.
 There is no communication between threads during the forward pass — every particle's gradient is independent.

+The state vectors add $D$ floats per particle that ride along through the whole pipeline: they are reordered together with positions and types in the binning scatter, the forward kernel computes the $D$-dimensional dot product $\langle \mathbf{s}_i, \mathbf{s}_j \rangle$ inside the same neighbor loop that evaluates the kernel, and the position-update pass integrates and renormalizes the states in place.
+The neighbor scan is unchanged — state weighting reads each neighbor's state exactly once — so the stateful model keeps the same $O(N)$ scaling.

 This design scales straightforwardly to millions of particles: more particles means more threads, and modern GPUs have thousands of cores that can absorb them.